cctbx/cctbx_project/CONTRIBUTING.md

   * Use `libtbx.easy_run.call`.
 Print the command that is about to run to standard output.
 Avoid  `libtbx.easy_run.fully_buffered` because it hides the output and the traceback.

-### 6. Miscellaneous:

-  * Inputs that can be generated at run time should be used as much as possible (as opposed to storing input files with models and data).
-Examples:

-    * If an atomic model is needed use random_structure or make the PDB records as short as possible and inline them into the body of the test file.
+### 7. How to use models and data

+  * Avoid storing input files with models and data as much as possible as they take up too much space.
+Instead, use inputs that can be generated at run time.

+  * Re-use models and data that are already available: XXX location here

+  * Many tests don't require a full length protein.
+Consider using fragments of a model that exemplify the property being tested.
+Save these fragment(s) as PDB records or mmCIF string in the body of the test file `tst_xxx.py`.
+The strings can be read as pdb_input object like this: `pdb_inp = iotbx.pdb.input(lines=pdb_str.split("\n"), source_info=None)`

+  * You can use `random_structure` to generate a random model.

   * Diffraction data can be calculated from an atomic model.

+### 8. Miscellaneous:

   * It is best to keep the structure and style of tests as similar as possible, so that anyone (and not only the test author) can fix a broken test if necessary.
 Remember, fixing broken tests is not a pleasant exercise and often is time consuming.
 Therefore, any test design that can make this task easier is greatly appreciated; one is keeping tests similar in structure and style.

   * Tests should be robust w.r.t. platform, compiler and rounding errors.

-  * Broken tests stop others from committing their code.
-Therefore fixing a failed test is the highest priority.
+  * Broken tests stop others from committing their code. **Fixing a failed test is the highest priority.**

+### 9. Example for a test:

 ```
 from __future__ import absolute_import, division, print_function